-In 2020, we set a three-year target to achieve a 50% average waste diversion rate (2021-2022).

 In 2020, we set a three-year target to achieve a 50% average waste diversion rate (2021-2023).
-Diversion targets have been set at the individual property level that will roll up to the national target, and plans are being implemented to achieve these targets that include waste audits, additional recycling streams and tenant engagement.
+Our 2023 waste diversion rate for properties that report on waste is 46% (reporting includes data for 88% of our portfolio, or 19.6 million square feet of GLA).
+Our diversion rate improved by 1% year-over-year and our target was not achieved by year end 2023, largely due to a significant shift in the operations of our third-party national waste consultant as well as competing priorities at our properties.
+To improve focus on waste diversion, in early 2023 all properties were asked to create a waste reduction work plan and diversion targets have been set at the individual property level that will roll up to the national diversion target of 50%.
+Plans are now being implemented to achieve these targets that include waste audits, additional recycling streams and tenant engagement.

-2022 Waste Profile of Non-Hazardous Waste
+2023 Waste Profile of Non-Hazardous Waste